ashish921998/Hexagon/README.md

 ## How to use the Product
-1. After Staring the Project using npm start.
+1. After Starting the Project using npm start.
 You will see the landing page something similar to the below image.

 ![image](https://user-images.githubusercontent.com/57569434/111021305-53219980-83f1-11eb-8e48-7a2e0df873d1.png)